Data Science and Software Engineering Process Models

 Process Models: Between Planning and Iteration

 Agile methods.
-Another factor to push for more iteration is the realization that requirements are hardly ever stable and rarely fully known upfront.
-Customers may not really know what they want until they see a first prototype and by the time the project is complete, customers may already have different needs.
+Another factor to push for more iteration is the realization that requirements are hardly ever stable and rarely fully known up front.
+Customers may not really know what they want until they see a first prototype, and by the time the project is complete, customers may already have different needs.
 Agile methods push for frequent iteration and replanning by self-organizing teams that work closely with customers.
 Note that agile methods do not abandon requirements engineering and design, but they integrate it in a constant iterative development cycle with constant planning and re-planning.
-A typical pace is to develop incremental software prototypes in 2-week or 30-day sprints, synchronizing daily among all team members in standup meetings, and cycling back to planning after every sprint.
+A typical pace is to develop incremental software prototypes in two-week or thirty-day sprints, synchronizing daily among all team members in standup meetings, and cycling back to planning after every sprint.
 In each iteration, the software is extended and changed to add functionality and react to new or changing requirements.

 Tensions between Data Science and Software Engineering Processes